Thoracic Malignancies - Board Review Summary

 PART IV - POSTOPERATIVE (PORT) NSCLC

-501 pts with completely resected pN2 NSCLC randomized to PORT 54 Gy/27-30 fx vs observation.
-3y DFS 47% vs 44% (HR 0.86, NS).
-OS HR 0.97 with more cardiopulmonary toxicity in the PORT arm.
+Lung ART randomized 501 pts with completely resected pN2 NSCLC to PORT 54 Gy / 27-30 fx vs observation.
+3y DFS 47% vs 44%, no OS benefit, and more cardiopulmonary toxicity in the PORT arm.
 Modern PORT did not improve DFS or OS.

 Current takeaway: PORT for pN2 is no longer routine.
 Consider it selectively for unusually high-risk scenarios such as positive/close margins, extracapsular extension, incomplete nodal dissection, or concerning residual mediastinal findings.